 As a result of the needs assessment, they formed an advisory board.
-Having heard of Tommy Nobis’ commitment to the Special Olympics and persons with disabilities, the board approached the Atlanta Falcons All Pro Linebacker for support and named the project Tommy Nobis Center.
+Having heard of Tommy Nobis’ commitment to the Special Olympics and people with disabilities, the board approached the Atlanta Falcons All Pro Linebacker for support and named the project Tommy Nobis Center.

-In 1977, Tommy Nobis Center hired Connie Kirk, who served as President & CEO for 39 years.
+In 1977, Tommy Nobis Center hired Connie Kirk, who served as President & CEO for the next 39 years.
 Once incorporated, the Center’s team contracted with the Georgia Department of Labor’s Vocational Rehabilitation Program to provide vocational/work evaluations, social, personal, work adjustment services, job placement and job coaching for area clients.

 About Tommy Nobis

 Tommy Nobis was one of the most prolific linebackers in the history of the NFL.
 Below is a recap of his incredible career and life after football.